Welcome to our Gallery,

 Resident Artist

-Welcome to our first Artist in Residence Felix Butterwick
+Welcome to our Artist in Residence Jim Osborne

-Felix will be joined us on the 1st September 2023
+Jim will be joined us on the 1st September 2024

 he will be documenting his progress over the next twelve months and we’re excited to be part of his journey